 Keep any important items, like passports or travel tickets, within reach.

 Consider having a list of important phone numbers handy in either braille or audio format.

-Finding your luggage can be difficult at the best of time, but if you are low vision or blind, then the challenge is even more significant.
+Finding your luggage can be difficult at the best of times, but if you are low vision or blind, then the challenge is even more significant.
 To help you find your luggage make sure it is easily identifiable among the many other black suitcases.
-You can do this by attaching coloured, tags, or tape.
+You can do this by attaching coloured tags or tape.
 There are also tools like an audible luggage locator which allows you to activate a beeping locator in your bag.

 If you use a service animal, find out if there are any limitations or restrictions.
 You may need to contact your airline, cruise or travel operator for advice on what the guidelines are and what you need to consider.
 See below for some more tips for travelling with a service animal.

 Travelling with a service dog, such as a guide dog, may require additional preparation in order to avoid any delays or incidents.

 - To avoid any delays or incidents it’s best to let your airline, bus operator, or cruise ship operator know in advance that you’ll be travelling with a service dog.

 - In Australia services dogs, like guide dogs and hearing dogs, are given special access privileges.
 These privileges mean that they are allowed to use buses, trains, trams and aeroplanes.
 If they are refused then penalties may apply.
 This may not be the case in other countries so it is best to check with any travel operator before leaving.

 - If you are travelling internationally, you will need to check with your airline or cruise operator and the country you are travelling to for any quarantine requirements so that your service animal can enter the country.